India's apex court verdict upholding abrogation of Article 370 has 'no legal value': Pakistan | Law-Order

 - Pakistan

-Pakistan on Monday said India's Supreme Court verdict upholding the abrogation of Article 370 has ''no legal value'', asserting that the international law doesn't recognise New Delhi's ''unilateral and illegal actions'' of August 5, 2019.
+Pakistan on Monday said India's Supreme Court verdict upholding the abrogation of Article 370 has ''no legal value'', asserting that the international law does not recognise New Delhi's ''unilateral and illegal actions'' of August 5, 2019.

 The Supreme Court on Monday unanimously upheld the Centre government's decision of August 2019 to abrogate Article 370, which bestowed a special status on the erstwhile state of Jammu and Kashmir.

 ''International law doesn't recognise India's unilateral and illegal actions of 5 August 2019.
 The judicial endorsement by the Indian Supreme Court has no legal value.
-Kashmiris have an inalienable right to self determination in accordance with the relevant UN SC resolutions,'' Pakistan's caretaker Foreign Minister Jalil Abbas Jilani said in a post on X.
+Kashmiris have an inalienable right to self-determination in accordance with the relevant UN SC resolutions,'' caretaker Foreign Minister Jalil Abbas Jilani said.

+Addressing a press conference in Islamabad, Jilani said India has ''no right to make unilateral decisions on the status of this disputed territory'' against the will of the Kashmiri people and Pakistan.

+''Pakistan categorically rejects the judgement announced by the Supreme Court of India on the status of'' Jammu and Kashmir, he said.

+When asked about the threat of increase in militancy in Kashmir, he said Kashmiris never accepted Indian rule.
+"Ultimately their reaction would be like that of the people of Gaza," he said.
+He said there was no change on the issue of not holding talks with India.
+"No dialogue is going on with India and no such thing is hidden from my eyes," he said.

+He said Pakistan's stance is very strong for any international court but India always takes refuge in the procedures and rejects international jurisdiction of courts.

-Earlier, former prime minister and Pakistan Muslim League-Nawaz (PML-N) president Shehbaz Sharif criticised the apex court's verdict, calling it a ''biased decision.'' ''The Indian Supreme Court has violated the international laws by giving a decision against the resolutions of the United Nations.
-Indian Supreme Court has betrayed the sacrifice of millions of Kashmiris,'' said Sharif, who served as the prime minister from April 2022–August 2023.
+Earlier, former prime minister and Pakistan Muslim League-Nawaz president Shehbaz Sharif criticised the apex court's verdict, calling it a ''biased decision.'' ''The Indian Supreme Court has violated the international laws by giving a decision against the resolutions of the United Nations.
+The Indian Supreme Court has betrayed the sacrifice of millions of Kashmiris,'' said Sharif, who served as the prime minister from April 2022 to August 2023.

 With this ''biased decision'', Kashmir's ''freedom movement'' will become stronger, he said, adding that there will be ''no abatement in the Kashmiri struggle.''
 Under the leadership of Nawaz Sharif, PML-N will raise the voice of the right of Kashmiris at all levels, he added.